What is the Pulse Point Mobile App?

 PulsePoint is an App available to residents of Santa Clara County that alerts bystanders to someone nearby having a sudden cardiac arrest that may require CPR.

 What is its purpose?

 To increase the survival rates of cardiac arrest victims by:

 - Increasing awareness of public access defibrillator (AED) locations through real-time mapping of nearby devices.

 - The goal is to get bystander compressions started as soon as possible, before EMS arrives on the scene, giving the patient the best chance of survival.
 This system has already saved countless lives and is installed in hundreds of jurisdictions worldwide.

 How does it work?

-The app requires a connection to the local public safety communications center, it is only available where adopted and implemented by the local Fire/EMS agency.
-When a cardiac arrest is reported, not only are EMS, Fire and police crews dispatched, bystanders who have installed the app in the area are also alerted when they’re within about a 1/4 mile of the GPS location reported by the 911 call.
-It gives them walking directions to the location of the cardiac arrest patient and nearby AEDs.
+The App requires a connection to the local public safety communications center, it is only available where adopted and implemented by the local Fire/EMS agency.
+When a cardiac arrest is reported, not only are EMS, Fire and police crews dispatched, bystanders who have installed the App in the area may also alerted when they’re within about a 1/4 mile of the GPS location reported by the 911 call.
+It provides directions to the location of the cardiac arrest patient and nearby AED units.